 I don’t mean to be crude, but I’ve always wondered about how necessary it is to eat the product of another animal’s menstrual cycle (that’s what a chicken egg is).

 In dairy, you get really high concentrations of animal protein, especially in cheese.
-You’ll find in cheese the highest concentrations of caseomorphin which has an identical structure to morphin and, you guessed it, it’s very addictive!
-The dairy industry knows this, I’ve studied this myself and it is amazing how they know full well that cheese houses a high concentration of an addictive molecule and intentionally seeks to load everything from pizzas, hamburgers and more with “double cheese” this and “double cheese” that.
+You’ll find in cheese the highest concentrations of casomorphin which have an identical structure to morphine and, you guessed it, it’s very addictive!
+The dairy industry knows this, I’ve studied this myself and it is amazing how they know full well that cheese houses a high concentration of an addictive molecule and intentionally seeks to load everything from pizzas, hamburgers, and more with “double cheese” this and “double cheese” that.

 When we get more cheese on something, we’re thinking, “Yay!
 They just made that more delicious for me!” while they are thinking, “That idiot is going to get hooked on this.”
 Dr. T. Collin Campbell goes so far as to claim that the protein in milk is, “The most relevant [closely connected] chemical carcinogen ever identified” (p.46).

 If all you know about milk is what you’ve heard in TV commercials, then you’re the victim of fantastic marketing.
 If you haven’t ever really looked into milk and dairy in general, do it now.